Mike Tramp: 1992 – 1995: Freak of Nature

-1998–2004: Solo career
+1996 – 2004: Solo career

-Following Freak of Nature, Tramp began a solo career, releasing his debut album as a solo artist in 1998 titled Capricorn.
+Following Freak of Nature, Mike Tramp began a solo career, releasing his debut album as a solo artist in 1998 titled Capricorn.
 The album featured former Freak of Nature bandmates, guitarist Kenny Korade and bass player Jerry Best.
 Former White Lion bass guitarist James LoMenzo performed backing vocals on the album.

-The song "Better Off" was released as Tramp's debut solo single and features his first solo music video.
+The song "Better Off" was released as Mike Tramp's debut solo single and features his first solo music video.
 The album also features the singles "Already Gone", "If I Live Tomorrow", and "Take a Little Time".

-It would be five years before Tramp returned to the studio to record his follow-up album, Recovering the Wasted Years, during which time he would move to Australia, with the aim of raising his son away from the rigors of big city life and to plan his next career move.
+It would be five years before Mike Tramp returned to the studio to record his follow-up album, Recovering the Wasted Years, during which time he would move to Australia, with the aim of raising his son away from the rigors of big city life and to plan his next career move.
 Recovering the Wasted Years was released in 2002 and featured the singles "Living a Lie" and "Endless Highway" both featuring live music videos.
+"Do It All Over" was released as a promo single.

-In 2003, Tramp followed-up with his third album, More to Life Than This, which he once again produced himself but relied on producer/engineer Flemming Rasmussen (Metallica) to engineer and mix the sessions in his very own Sweet Silence Studios.
+In 2003, Mike Tramp followed-up with his third album, More to Life Than This, which he once again produced himself but relied on producer/engineer Flemming Rasmussen (Metallica) to engineer and mix the sessions in his very own Sweet Silence Studios.
 The album's title track, "More to Life Than This", and "Don't Want to Say Good Night" were both released as singles.
 A music video made in Australia was released for the song "Lay Down My Life for You".

-Also in 2003, Tramp released the double-disc live album Rock 'N' Roll Alive, which features Tramp performing live versions of songs from White Lion, Freak of Nature, and his solo albums.
+Also in 2003, Mike Tramp released the double-disc live album Rock 'N' Roll Alive, which features Mike Tramp performing live versions of songs from White Lion, Freak of Nature, and his solo albums.

-In 2004, Tramp released the solo album Songs I Left Behind.
+In 2004, Mike Tramp released the solo album Songs I Left Behind.

-2004–2008: The new White Lion
+2004 – 2008: Reforming White Lion

-Tramp also reformed White Lion with a new lineup under the name "Tramp's White Lion" (aka White Lion II) due to legal issues with former members.
-The band played and re-recorded White Lion songs touring and releasing a boxset titled "The Bootleg Series" in 2004 and a double-live CD entitled Rocking the USA in 2005.
+Mike Tramp also reformed White Lion with a new lineup under the name "Tramp's White Lion" (aka White Lion II, later only White Lion) due to legal issues with former members.
+The band played and re-recorded White Lion songs touring and releasing the album Last Roar which featured new re-recorded versions of White Lion classic tracks and a boxset titled "The Bootleg Series" in 2004, followed by a double-live CD entitled Rocking the USA in 2005.

-In 2006 Tramp's White Lion toured Europe in November and December with British band Crimes of Passion.
+In 2006, Mike Tramp's White Lion toured Europe in November and December with British band Crimes of Passion.
 In 2007 a White Lion compilation The Definitive Rock Collection was released and the band was set for a summer tour with Poison and Ratt only to be dropped by the tour promoter after ex-White Lion guitarist Vito Bratta threatened to take legal action over the band name.
-Eventually Tramp was able to use the original band name again.
+Eventually, Mike Tramp was able to use the original band name again.

 White Lion recorded a new studio album called Return of the Pride, which was released on 14 March 2008.
 The band was now once again simply known as White Lion.